Amithabh-A/Fanmail-Responder/README.md

 >pip install <dependency_name>
 >```
 Also,
 we didn't expose openapi key.
+So you might need a key to actually run it from your local machine ig...